4 Most Popular Social Work Practice Models

 Cognitive behavioural therapy (CBT) is a well-recognized behavioural therapy developed in the 1970s to treat psychological problems.
 In its latest version, CBT focuses on helping a patient develop or strengthen his or her thoughts, feelings and behaviours to achieve a sense of wellness.
 CBT has become widely accepted in many nations as a viable treatment for anxiety, depression, eating disorders, trauma, grief, phobias, chronic pain, and other problems.

-The fundamental idea of cognitive behavioural therapy (CBT) is that our thoughts and feelings determine our reality and that by altering how we perceive the world, we can alter how we experience it (see Figure 1).
+The fundamental idea of cognitive behavioural therapy (CBT) is that our thoughts and feelings determine our reality and that by altering how we perceive the world, we can alter how we experience it.

 In the case of an anxious person, he or she may believe that everything is going to go wrong on a particular day.
 This preconception then causes the individual to pay undue attention to things that go wrong, reinforcing the idea and enhancing it.
-With cognitive behavioural therapy, the client is challenged to confront that notion, to try to see things in a different way, and to become more aware of how things actually are rather than their beliefs of how things are.
+With cognitive behavioural therapy, the client is challenged to confront that notion, to try to see things differently, and to become more aware of how things actually are rather than their beliefs of how things are.

 Solution-Focused Brief Therapy (SFBT)